Blogs

 Corfu is one of the northernmost of the Greek islands.
 That means the weather here is more temperate than in, say, Crete.
 Don't worry – it still gets hot, especially in the summer months.
 What's more, it's common for balmy days to linger on well into October.
 Winter will see more rain than other islands, but that helps give Corfu it's green interior and wooded backcountry, so it's not all bad.
 Overall, we'd say anytime between May and September is the best time to visit.

-Corfu in winter
+Corfu in Winter

 Average highs hit 15 C, with lows of around 7 C, in December on Corfu.
 On top of that, around a third of the month has rainfall, which means that this isn't the best time to hit the island if you're keen on lazing on the famous beaches of Kassiopi and Palaiokastritsa.
 On the flip side, hotel rates drop immensely and there's hardly anyone else about, so winter could be perfect if you're heading to enjoy the culture of the mountain villages and the history of Corfu Town.

-Corfu in spring
+Corfu in Spring

 When April swings around, Corfu gets pretty darn stunning.
 Daily highs regularly touch 20 C, and by May that's up to a whopping 23 C, with up to nine hours of continuous sun to boot.
 The mountains and central valleys are looking stunning at this time of year, as well as the olive groves and pine woods glowing green following heightened winter rainfall.
 That's why we usually recommend spring as the best time for hiking in Corfu.

-Corfu in summer
+Corfu in Summer

 Pack the sunnies and the sun cream, Corfu in the summer is a scorcher.
 Yes, this might be one of the northern isles of Greece, but the thermometers regularly clock to well over 30 C between June and August.
 There also tends to be less-strong cross winds coming over Corfu than across the Cyclades chain, so there's little to temper the heat.
 Summertime is – naturally – the busiest season of all, so there will be booming crowds in major resorts like Messonghi and Kavos.

-Corfu in autumn
+Corfu in Autumn

 Autumn is one of the best times of the year on Corfu.
 Lingering summer warmth persists into October, allowing for regular daytime temperatures in the mid-20s.
 Sea temperatures also stay pleasantly high, also sticking around the 20s (perfect for swimming if you ask us!).
 But there's also the added bonus of diminishing crowds, as the partiers depart Kavos and the families leave Gouvia and the east coast.
 Expect good bargains on hotels, although some tavernas might shut up shop by early November.

-Things to do in Corfu
+Things to Do in Corfu

 One of the great things about Corfu is that it offers something for just about any type of traveller (okay, maybe not snow-hungry skiers).
 There are family-friendly resorts next to remote coves, high mountains dropping to eco olive farms, foodie tavernas and more history than you can shake a bottle of highland honey at.
 Let's take a look…

-Get lost in Corfu Town
+Get Lost in Corfu Town

 Home to both Corfu Airport and the main ferry port, Corfu Town is likely to be most travellers' first stop on this lovely island.
 It's a great way to begin, because the place oozes heritage and culture.
 Yep, there are layers of Byzantine and Roman history, Italian and Norman architecture.
 Head to the duo of fortresses that flank the core of the city to uncover tales of the Venetian trading empire.
 Then, delve into the centre to get lost in a maze of lanes and plazas that burst with fruit shops, honey sellers, cafés and tavernas.